Lisa-NJ/linux-nginx-php-fpm-vue/perlNote.md

 ??? perlfunc page - all of Perl’s built-in functions ??? bareword
 ??? use v5.10; use feature 'say'; v5.32.1
+???
+Invoking functions or methods indirectly or looking up symbols in a namespace lets you bypass Perl's parser.
+??? 'killChrome'        => ['irc' => q!pkill -9 chromium!], 数组引用
+???
+Postfix Dereference Syntax

 00. Installation
 ```bash